Scooter Braun on Ariana Grande's Reaction to Him Signing Demi Lovato

 "We did a listening party with Demi of some of the songs with Ariana.
 Ariana was giving notes and saying how excited she is," Scooter said.
 "It's really, really nice when everyone's encouraging each other."

-And though Scooter's drama with Taylor Swift was not specifically brought up, he did give his response to critics, saying, "I don't care.
+Though Scooter's drama with Taylor Swift was not specifically brought up, he did have a response to the criticism her receives online, saying, "I don't care.
 My thing is very simple.
 I know my truth."

 For more on Scooter, watch the clip below: